Underwriters Laboratories Organized Safety Summit Examines Dangerous Cargo and Hazardous Materials in Aviation

 Designed to facilitate industry and stakeholder engagement, promote awareness and establish a sense of urgency for discussion across key stakeholders, the UL summit generated a forum for informal open discussion and exchange of information on the state of aviation transportation safety.
 The goal is to develop a holistic view of the state of dangerous goods and hazardous materials transport, distinguish and track incidents, and identify paths of future collaboration.

-UL helps create a better world by applying science to solve safety, security and sustainability challenges.
+Underwriters Laboratories helps create a better world by applying science to solve safety, security and sustainability challenges.
 We empower trust by enabling the safe adoption of innovative new products and technologies.
 Everyone at UL shares a passion to make the world a safer place.
 All of our work, from independent research and standards development, to testing and certification, to providing analytical and digital solutions, helps improve global well-being.
 Businesses, industries, governments, regulatory authorities and the public put their trust in us so they can make smarter decisions.
 To learn more, visit UL.org.